cebfarrar/AVB/README.md

 ### Prediction vs. Consensus
 ```
-Model prediction:    $755.2M  (-2.2% vs consensus)
+**Model prediction: $755.2M** (-2.2% vs consensus)
-Lower bound:         $728.1M  (-5.7% vs consensus)
-Upper bound:         $782.3M  (+1.3% vs consensus)
-Zacks Consensus:     $772.1M  (baseline)
+**Zacks Consensus: $772.1M**

+The $17M gap (2.2%) falls within the model's statistical uncertainty.
+With an MAE of 4.2%, the prediction range ($728M-$782M) comfortably includes the consensus estimate. **These predictions are statistically indistinguishable** - any difference could be random variation rather than signal.
 ```
+**Result will be known on October 29, 2025.**

-In the spirit of being bold: this model estimates AvalonBay will report approximately $755M for Q3 2025, compared to the Zacks consensus of $772M.
+This model estimates AvalonBay will report approximately $755M for Q3 2025, compared to the Zacks consensus of $772M.
-However, it's important to note that the $17.0M difference (2.2%) between this prediction and consensus falls well within the model's margin of error.
-With an MAE of 4.2% of average rent, the model's inherent uncertainty (±$27M at the quarterly level) is larger than the gap to consensus.
-Statistically, this prediction and the Zacks estimate are not meaningfully different - the variance could be entirely due to random prediction error rather than a genuine signal that AvalonBay will miss expectations.

 The Zacks consensus ($772M) sits comfortably within the model's conservative range ($728M - $782M), meaning both estimates are effectively consistent with each other given the statistical uncertainty involved.

 ---